- Course Themes

 - Basic and Clinical Sciences

-- Ensures that you have the science knowledge appropriate for the Medical Program.
+- Ensures that you have the science knowledge appropriate for the MD.

 - Practical sessions typically include laboratory work where you gain hands-on practical experience.